The Ultimate Guide to Engineered Oak Flooring: What You Need to Know

 Length and Width of Boards

-Longer and wider boards (like 2.2m or 2.8m lengths and widths of up to 220-300mm) are much harder to produce consistently — and naturally cost more — but they offer a far more luxurious and seamless appearance once installed.
+Longer and wider boards — measuring 2.2m or 2.8m in length and widths up to 220-300mm — are harder to produce consistently, making them more expensive.
+However, they offer a luxurious, seamless appearance once installed.

 Grading

-Grading refers to the natural character of the oak (knots, colour variation, etc.).
-Always check if what you’re buying matches the grading description — and remember: "Rustic" doesn’t mean "low quality" — it's about the look, not the structural quality.
+Grading refers to the natural character of the oak, which includes knots and color variation.
+Always check that what you’re buying matches the grading description.
+Remember, "Rustic" does not mean "low quality."
+It’s about appearance, not structural integrity.

 Why Do Prices Vary So Much?